syncfusion-content/blazor-docs/blazor/ai-assistview/templates.md

 ## Response item template

-You can use the `responseItemTemplate` tag directive to customize response items within the AI AssistView.
+You can use the `ResponseItemTemplate` tag directive to customize response items within the AI AssistView.
 The template context includes the prompt text, response text, and toolbar items.

 ## Prompt suggestion item template